Terriao/OpenDPC/README.md

 ## Roadmap

 - **Cross-platform builds** — the current public release is Windows-only (uses native Win32 file dialogs and folder pickers via `Win32API`/`VistaFileDialog`).
 The Unity codebase is portable; macOS and Linux build profiles are on the immediate roadmap, blocked only on substituting `Standalone File Browser` for the native Windows shell calls.
+- **Broader format support** — importers for `.pcd`, `.las`, `.e57`, and on-the-fly `.obj → .ply` conversion, removing the current `.ply`-only restriction.
+- **Temporal-artefact JND track** — paired-comparison variants that hold spatial quality constant and vary *temporal* distortions (flicker, V-PCC patch popping, seam discontinuities), so that motion-specific perceptual thresholds can be measured alongside the spatial-distortion thresholds reported here.
 - **GPU-streamed long sequences** — current VRAM-resident pipeline caps sequences at the GPU's free memory; a sliding-window streamer is in development.
 - **Automated JND batch mode** — head-mounted display integration and automated session orchestration to scale subjective studies.
 - **Beyond V-PCC** — distortion ladders generated by G-PCC and by emerging learned codecs.